 Not everyone wants the same freezer, however.
 There are several variables at play — including style, volume, and price — and we want to help you find the right fit.
 So, without further ado, scroll down to find our picks for the best storage freezers on the market.

-With 24.8 cubic feet of space, this Frigidaire freezer is perfect for cryogenically freezing yourself to wake up in the year 3000.
+With 24.8 cubic feet of space, thisis perfect for cryogenically freezing yourself to wake up in the year 3000.
 OK, we obviously don’t recommend getting in the freezer.
 This gargantuan chest also features impressive LED lighting and customizable temperature controls, along with a safety lock and optional caster wheels for mobility.

 Maybe you don’t just want more freezer space at home.
 Maybe you’ve got a cabin, an RV, or a boat.
-In any case, a portable freezer will keep your food fresher and your drinks colder than a regular cooler filled with ice.
+In any case, a portable freezer will keep your food fresher and your drinks colder than one of the best coolers filled with ice.
 Portable units even allow you to keep game fresh on your way home from a hunt, though few options are large enough for such a task.
-Thankfully, the Costway Travel Freezer offers 63 quarts of storage for just over $600 and includes a touchscreen LCD that adjusts temperature and compressor.
+Thankfully, the offers 63 quarts of storage for just over $600 and includes a touchscreen LCD that adjusts temperature and compressor.
 Better yet, the freezer also plugs into both AC and DC outlets, meaning you can run it in your home or from the cigarette lighter in your car.